mdn/content/files/en-us/web/http/headers/cache-control/index.md

 ### `only-if-cached`

-Client indicates for cache storage to obtain an already cached response.
-If cache storage has stored response it reuses, or respond 504 Gateway Timeout if not.
+The client indicates for cache storage to obtain an already-cached response.
+If cache storage has stored a response, it’s reused.

 ## Use Cases